rnpbr/opennetworking-docs/docs/en/Ferramentas/Telegraf/index.md

 ## :octicons-book-24: 1.
 Introduction

-This guide presents the installation of **Telegraf**, a metric collection tool that will be used in the **br-lab** laboratory.
-Telegraf provides support for various protocols and plugins for collecting metrics, allowing its integration with different systems and devices.
+This guide details the installation of **Telegraf**, a metric collection tool to be used in the **br-lab** laboratory.
+Telegraf supports various protocols and plugins for metric collection, allowing its integration with different systems and devices.
 The installation uses Docker Compose to automatically provision the necessary services, ensuring a practical and efficient implementation in the laboratory environment.

 ---

 ## :material-network: 2.
 What is Telegraf?

 Telegraf is a highly configurable metric collection agent developed by **InfluxData**.
-It is compatible with a wide variety of protocols and plugins, which makes it possible to capture and process metrics from systems, devices, applications, and services in real time.
+It is compatible with a wide variety of protocols and plugins, which makes it possible to capture and process metrics from systems, devices, applications, and services in real-time.

 ### Main Components:

 1. **Telegraf**: Configurable data collection agent.
-2. **InfluxDB**: Time-series database where Telegraf data will be stored.
+2. **InfluxDB**: Time series database where Telegraf data will be stored.
-3. **Grafana**: Tool for visualizing and analyzing collected data.
+3. **Grafana**: Tool for visualizing and analyzing the collected data.
 4. **Chronograf**: Additional graphical interface for querying and analyzing data in InfluxDB.

 This architecture integrates metric capture, storage, and visualization, ensuring flexibility and efficiency in environment monitoring.